 That The Riverina be a State of the Commonwealth of Australia.

-The Riverina is the area generally corresponding to the N.S.W. state electorates of Murray, Albury, Wagga Wagga, and part or all of Cootamundra, Goulburn and Barwon, and including the Murray River.
+The Riverina is the area generally corresponding to the N.S.W. state electorates west of the Great Dividing Range, and possibly more, including Burrinjuck Dam in Goulburn, and including the Murray River.

 That a method of governance be established and written in a constitution, and this constitution be approved by a majority of the People in The Riverina.

-That the laws of N.S.W. at the time of the formation of The Riverina, subject to the Constitution and subsequent laws formed in The Riverina, be the founding laws of The Riverina.
+That the laws, services and agreements of N.S.W. at the time of the formation of The Riverina, subject to the Constitution of The Riverina and subject to consequent laws formed in The Riverina, be the founding laws, services and agreements of The Riverina.

 Proposed Inclusions in the Method of Governance